 The 2019 CAPER was available for public review and comment from September 8, 2020 to September 23, 2020.
 A notice was published in the Houston Chronicle on September 8, 2019.
 This notice was also posted on HCDD's website.
 A copy of the actual notice published, is included in the Appendix.

-The public notice was also published in the following community newspapers: La Voz de Houston (in Spanish), Vietnam Moi News (in Vietnamese), and Korean Business Journal (in Korean).
 A draft copy of the CAPER was posted on HCDD's website, and copies can be requested at HCDD's office (2100 Travis Street).